nate-walter/nate-walter/README.md

 # Thanks for checking out my GitHub.
 I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
 My Capstone was my favorite, by far.
 It's an Image Classification Transfer-Learning Neural Network – check it out.
 It's pinned below (Diabetic-Retinopathy-Neural-Network).

-## 🔭  I’m currently working on a unique real-world project that's over a decade in the making!
+## :atom: I’m currently working on a unique real-world project that's over a decade in the making!
 It's titled ***The-Great-Experiment*** and is pinned down there as well – Would you look at it

 ![just-look-at-it](https://user-images.githubusercontent.com/66656063/134506208-1a175900-05e8-4b8b-88b0-20c7b5a44bf6.gif)[just look at it](https://github.com/nate-walter/The-Great-Experiment)